Libraries Lab

 (5) Supporting library members and visitors to the library with discreet self-service access (in-person and online) to lived experience insights, information and reflection resources about violence and abuse.

-Review and uplift your website using the insights shared in the Guidance (website content and functions).
+a) Review and uplift your website using the insights shared in ‘’Creating Possibilities – Digitally’ (See section in ‘Choice and Control’ for considerations).

 Libraries Lab C